graphcore/examples/applications/tensorflow/cnns/training/README.md

 `--group-norm` : Group normalisation can be used for small batch sizes (including 1) when batch normalisation would be unsuitable.
 Use the `--groups` option to specify the number of groups used (default 32).

+## EfficientNet model options

+`--model-size` : The model to use, default 'B0' for EfficientNet-B0.
+Also supported are 'B1' to 'B7', plus an unofficial 'cifar' size which can bu used with CIFAR sized datasets.

+`--group-dim` : The dimension used for group convolutions, default 1.
+Using a higher group dimension can improve performance on the IPU but will increase the number of parameters.

+`--expand-ratio` : The EfficientNet expansion ratio, default 6.
+When using a higher group dimension this can be reduced to keep the number of parameters approximately the same as the official models.

+Use `python train.py --model efficientnet --help` to see other model options.

 ## Major options